nhatcher/diamonds_and_rust/README.md

 ### 0x06: Global section

 This is a list of the global variables.
-The runtime will have read and write access to these variables.
+The runtime will have read access and maybe write access to these variables.

 Each global has a value type (f64 always in our case or `0x7c`) a byte that says whether the variable is mutable or not `0x00` says it's mutable, `0x01` says it's constant.